Faizanasif728/Faizan_Portfolio/README.md

 ![Demo App](./preview/home-screen.png 'Preview')

-## This is how the my portfolio looks like:
+## This is how my portfolio looks like:

 <table>
   <tr>